 A trustee is legally obligated to act on behalf of the beneficiaries, which requires good faith, honesty, loyalty, and diligence – all of which fall within the trustee’s fiduciary duties.
 These duties include the following:

-As the entrusted party, the trustee’s actions must prioritize the best interests of the beneficiaries above all else.
+- Duty of Loyalty: As the entrusted party, the trustee’s actions must prioritize the beneficiaries’ best interests above all else.

-Trustees must keep beneficiaries up to date on their activities and maintain transparency in managing the trust.
-This may include providing regular updates or accountings and promptly responding to inquiries from beneficiaries.
+- Duty to Inform and Report: Trustees must keep beneficiaries informed about their activities and maintain transparency in managing the trust.
+This may include providing regular updates or accounting and promptly responding to inquiries from beneficiaries.

 Avoiding Self-Dealing and Conflicts of Interest